ThetisEliza/outlier/README.md

 Try this ⚔️ outlier chat room !

 ⚔️ Outlier, known as the famous movie, standing for the people who act out of laws, is a simple tool for you to communicate with your friends.
-You can build a server really simply and quickly with it.
+You could build a server really simply and quickly with it.
 And invite your friends to setup clients on it.
 It's designed to use your own "Symmetic Encryption Algorithm" and setup a secret key to make your communication hardly to decryped.

 ## Setup